Workplace & Career

 How to Apply Motivators At Work

 Knowing the drivers is useless without action.
-Here is the operator playbook I would hand a new manager.
+Here is the operator playbook I would hand a new manager who wants to motivate your employees without throwing cash at the problem.
+The aim is simple: make employees feel motivated by what they already do.

 - Pay fairly, then stop competing on cash.
-Get pay off the table so people can focus on the work.
+Get pay off the table so people can focus on the work and job satisfaction follows.

 - Protect autonomy.
 Define the outcome, not the method.
-Resist the urge to micromanage.
+Let people make their own decisions.

 - Make expectations explicit.
-Write down what success looks like for each role this quarter.
+Write down what success looks like for each role, tied to clear company goals.

 - Default to respect.
 Treat the disagreement, the mistake, and the question with the same dignity.